2-year-old Pakistani child undergoes bone marrow transplant in Bengaluru | Health

 Daughter of cricket commentator Sikandar Bakht hailing from Karachi, she was recently cured from Mucopolysaccharidosis type 1 (MPS I) with the help of a BMT at Narayana Health.

-''Mucopolysaccharidosis is a rare condition that has the potential to impact the functioning of multiple organs including eyes and brain,'' the healthcare chain's Chairman and Founder Devi Shetty said on Wednesday.
+''Mucopolysaccharidosis is a rare condition that has the potential to impact the functioning of multiple organs including eyes and brain,'' the healthcare chain's Chairman and Founder Devi Shetty told reporters on Wednesday.

 Amyra (aged 2.6 years) was saved using the bone marrow of her father, who was the donor, doctors said.